Becoming more secure changed my life.

 I’m much more present and flinch away from many fewer aspects of my experience — resulting in more empathy and less chronic pain.

-I do fewer unwanted self-fulfilling prophecies.
+I cause fewer bad self-fulfilling prophecies.

 I’m more intuitive and know more about my body.